concord-consortium/lab/developer-doc/testing.md

     ................................. . . .. . . .
     x OK > 40 honored (0.012s)

-If you are running `bin/guard` the tests run automatically anytime a change is made in the JavaScript files in the `src/` or `test/` directory.
+If you are running `guard` the tests run automatically anytime a change is made in the JavaScript files in the `src/` or `test/` directory.

-The results of the tests are displayed in the console that `bin/guard` is running in.
+The results of the tests are displayed in the console that `guard` is running in.

 If the bottom of the console window is viewable you will see new test results whenever you save a changes.